-2017 ACCOMPLISHMENTS AND CHALLENGES
+2018 ACCOMPLISHMENTS AND CHALLENGES

 - The Public Defender's Office has continued to provide the highest quality representation and achieve the most favorable outcomes for all of our clients.
-In 2017 we identified a number of different areas to prioritize, make improvements in, or otherwise explore in order to further this goal. - One of these goals was to enhance the quality of representation by significantly upgrading the training of our attorneys.
-We have a highly experienced attorney who is specifically tasked with overseeing training and Continuing Legal Education.
-Our lawyers are actively engaged in training programs, and we have taken advantage of training opportunities as small as locally-held Continuing Legal Education classes, and as large as national conferences held out of state.
+In 2018 we identified a number of different areas to prioritize, make improvements in, or otherwise explore in order to further this goal. - One of these goals was to enhance the quality of representation by significantly upgrading the training of our attorneys.
+We have served highly experienced attorneys who are specifically tasked with overseeing training and Continuing Legal Education.
+Our lawyers are actively engaged in training programs, and we have taken advantage of training opportunities as small as locally-held Continuing Legal Education classes, and as large as national programs and conferences held out of state.
 Our attorneys are improving their techniques and learning new skills which will help them better represent our clients, and are returning with a renewed vigor for our mission. - The Public Defender's Office continues to work with the Office of Indigent Legal Services on grant-funded programs to enhance the quality of representation received by indigent individuals.
 Our "Counsel at First Appearance" program remains successful and we continue to provide on-call attorneys for arraignments in all participating local courts.
 Our appearance at arraignments has proven to be instrumental in the release of many of our clients, either on their own recognizance or pursuant to a reasonable bail being set.
 Attorneys often have the opportunity to communicate with clients' family members to facilitate their release from jail or to advise them of the predicament that the client is confronting.
-Additionally, our efforts have allowed people accused of crimes to continue to maintain employment, housing, schooling and support their families. - 2017 was the first year that the Public Defender's Office participated in the Pro Bono Legal Scholar program, which allows third-year law students to take the bar exam before graduation and spend their last semester of law school working in an internship-style environment providing pro bono legal services.
-We hosted three law students from the Albany Law School with a specific interest in providing criminal defense services to indigent individuals.
-These students worked closely with our attorneys and clients, affording them invaluable experience and affording us significant extra help in both the courtroom and the office. - The Public Defender's Office has also continued to work with various other state and local offices, courts, and law enforcement agencies to maintain and further initiatives for diversion programs, restorative justice programs, alternatives to incarceration, and drug treatment and addiction counseling programs.
+Additionally, our efforts have allowed people accused of crimes to continue to maintain employment, housing, schooling and support their families. - 2018 was the second year that the Public Defender's Office participated in the Pro Bono Legal Scholar program, which allows third-year law students to take the bar exam before graduation and spend their last semester of law school working in an internship-style environment providing pro bono legal services.
+We hosted two law students from the Albany Law School with a specific interest in providing criminal defense services to indigent individuals.
+These students worked closely with our attorneys and clients, affording them invaluable experience and affording us significant extra help in both the courtroom and the office.
+One of them remained with us over the summer to further assist us as a paid intern after passing the New York State Bar and admission. - The Public Defender's Office has also continued to work with various other state and local offices, courts, and law enforcement agencies to maintain and further initiatives for diversion programs, restorative justice programs, alternatives to incarceration, and drug treatment and addiction counseling programs.
 These initiatives positively impact our clients in ways that could not be achieved without the collaboration of these stakeholders, and we are fortunate to be part of an ongoing movement to combat recidivism and allow the most vulnerable of our population access to the resources and assistance they need.